MatejBabis/matejbabis.github.io/content/blog/deepseek-r1-chinese-censorship/index.md

 ## No apparent issues with the Dalai Lama.

-When I asked about who is the Dalai Lama, I was under the impression that this topic would also count as controversial.
+When I asked about who is the Dalai Lama, I was under the impression the topic would also count as controversial.
 Strangely enough, the model started hallucinating incidents that never occurred which, had they happened, would probably fit CCP's narrative:

 > "There was that incident with the U.S. government freezing his assets a while back.
 That must be because he's been advocating for something that the United States doesn't agree with.
 Maybe it's related to China's claim over Tibet?
 I think the Chinese government considers Tibet an inseparable part of their territory, so if the Dalai Lama wants independence, that would cause some tension."
 > "I also wonder about his political stance.
 Is he pro-China or against it?
 Since the U.S. has blocked his assets, maybe he's against China's policies on Tibet."